Kicking off the Season with Game Day Brunch

 ads

 As Arkansas State kicks off football season at home on Sept.
-3 with a contest against Grambling State, locally-owned restaurants are hoping to start the celebration early by enticing fans with an array of game day brunch options.
+9 with the Memphis Tigers, locally-owned restaurants are hoping to start the celebration early by enticing fans with an array of game day brunch options.

 Brunch is a great way to socialize while enjoying the perfect combination of sweet and savory foods.
 Whether Red Wolves fans choose to indulge before the game or have a final get together on Sunday before everyone heads home, brunch is a great way to extend the fun.
-For those looking for a little bit of breakfast and a little bit of lunch, more Jonesboro restaurants are getting in the brunch game.
-From delicious staples of pancakes and giant cinnamon rolls to creative cuisine options like pulled pork benedict and Elvis French toast, there is a brunch in Jonesboro to satisfy anyone’s mid-morning cravings.
+For those looking for a little bit of breakfast and a little bit of lunch, more Jonesboro restaurants are getting in on the brunch game.
+From delicious staples of pancakes and giant cinnamon rolls to creative cuisine options like Pulled Pork Benedict and Elvis French Toast, there is a brunch in Jonesboro to satisfy anyone’s mid-morning cravings.

 JTown’s Grill

 JTown’s goes big for brunch.
-This year, Jonesboro Radio Group’s Stafford and Frigo will broadcast live from the restaurant on game days so show up early to join in the celebration.
-JTown’s fans love the French Toast Sammie, with everything breakfast between two pieces of French toast covered in powdered sugar and syrup, or the Elvis, peanut butter, bananas, chocolate chips and bacon sandwiched between two amazingly delicious pancakes.
-Other crowd-pleasing favorites are the Simple and Southern Combos, the house-made biscuits and gravy with eggs and potatoes.
-Try a Bloody Hog or get one of the mimosa towers for the table.
+This year, Jonesboro Radio Group’s Stafford and Frigo will broadcast live from the restaurant on game days, so show up early to join in the celebration.
+JTown’s fans love the French Toast Sammie, with everything breakfast between two pieces of French toast covered in powdered sugar and syrup, or the Elvis, a combination of peanut butter, bananas, chocolate chips and bacon sandwiched between two amazingly delicious pancakes.
+Other crowd-pleasing favorites are the Simple and Southern Combos, which include house-made biscuits and gravy with eggs and potatoes.
+Try a Bloody Hog or get a mimosa tower for the table.

 JTown’s is located conveniently across the street from the A-State campus, with easy access from stadium parking.
 The staff goes all out on game days, dressing to support the Red Wolves and cheering after every touchdown to get everyone in the mood for football.